Shadow-Hubb/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists lists all files in current directory,parent directory and /boot including hidden files 12-file_type prints a file named iamafile in/tmp 13-symbolic_ link creates a symbolic link to /bin/ls named __ls__
+11-lists lists all files in current directory,parent directory and /boot including hidden files 12-file_type prints a file named iamafile in/tmp 13-symbolic_ link creates a symbolic link to /bin/ls named __ls__ 14-copy_html copies all html files from current working directory to parent working directory but only files that did not exist in parent working directory before